LabKey/labkey-ui-components/packages/base/README.md

 ### version ???
 *Released*: ???
 * add getUserProperties function (which calls user-getUserProperties API)
+* change the DesignAssayPermission package path for move to assay module (from study)

 ### version 0.11.1
 *Released*: 31 July 2019